All You Need to Know Before Visiting Schonbrunn Palace

 On the special guided tour, you can ask all the questions you have about Maria Theresa that the audio guide may not answer.
 You will be guided to the different rooms dedicated to Maria Theresa, which I think are really great to see!

 The tour begins on the first floor of her summer apartments, which have walls painted with scenes from a paradise.
 You will then continue to exquisitely decorated rooms with an Asian touch.

 You will also be able to see her bed, which is truly something built for a person to rule the world.
 The Maria Theresa Guided Tour lasts for an hour and takes place twice a day, in German and English only.

 Please see the tickets page of the official Schönbrunn Palace website for the exact times of the tours.

 Emperor Franz Joseph and Empress Elisabeth (Empress Sisi) were other prominent figures of the Austrian Empire who visitors usually learn about after visiting Vienna.
+Like Maria Theresa, they had strong ties to Schönbrunn Palace.

 Emperor Franz Joseph was born at Schönbrunn Palace in 1830 and spent most of his life there.
 Empress Sisi, his wife, also lived at Schönbrunn Palace for some time, especially after the death of their son Rudolf in 1889.
-Therefore, a guided tour dedicated to these two individuals is also offered at Schönbrunn Palace.

 Empress Sisi, also known as the Princess Diana of her time, is a particularly intriguing figure.
-If you’re curious to know why, perhaps, you can ask your guide during the Franz Joseph Guided Tour.
+If you’re curious to know why, perhaps you can ask your guide during the Franz Joseph Guided Tour.

 During the Franz Joseph Guided Tour, you’ll see not only the imperial couple’s rooms, but also the State Apartments, some of the most stunning rooms in Schönbrunn Palace.
 The tour lasts an hour and takes place once a day in English and German.

 For more information, please see the ticket page on the official Schönbrunn Palace website.

-Aside from the original features of Schönbrunn Palace that have become its main attractions, there are new ones that you can try to make your time in Schönbrunn Palace extra special.
+side from the original features of Schönbrunn Palace that have become its main attractions, there are new ones that you can try to make your time in Schönbrunn Palace extra special.

 Are you looking for a romantic, musical, or modern experience?
 Or something that kids would enjoy?
-I have found something for you.

-Schönbrunn Palace Mozart and Strauss Concert
+Mozart and Strauss Concert

 Vienna is a dream come true for classical music fans.
 You can find concerts everywhere you go, from cozy cafes to majestic halls.
 Hear the tunes of the great masters, who left their mark on this city.

 If you’re already in Schönbrunn, you don’t have to look further to attend a classical concert.
-You can enjoy the music of Mozart and Strauss, played by the Palace Orchestra, in some of the most beautiful settings in Vienna.

-Whether it’s the Orangerie, the White-Gold Room, or the Schönbrunn Palace Theater, you’ll have a special experience listening to these masterpieces.
 The concerts are usually held at night — a perfect relaxation if you explore the palace for the whole day.

 Check the price of the Mozart & Strauss Concert in Schönbrunn Palace here.

-Schönbrunn Palace Panorama Train
+Panorama Train

 Explore the Schönbrunn Palace Park in style by taking the palace’s own panorama train!

-This is a hop on hop off service that lets you see the park’s attractions faster and easier.
+This is a hop-on hop-off service that lets you see the park’s attractions faster and easier.
 There are 9 stops along the way, so you can choose where to get off and on.
-The panorama train is especially useful in the summer, when the weather’s hot and you don’t want to walk too much.

-Also, if you have kids who still walk slowly, the panorama train is a fun way to see the palace park.
+If you have kids who still walk slowly, the panorama train is a fun way to see the palace park.
 You do not have to worry about your kids getting tired or bored!

 Learn more about Schönbrunn Palace Panorama Train here.

-Schönbrunn Palace Virtual Reality
+Virtual Reality

 Imagine going back in time and seeing Schönbrunn Palace as it was three centuries ago…